Who can make decisions about children?

 Who is considered to be a child depends on the situation.

-Under the Children (Scotland) Act 1995 a child is under 18 years.
-For child protection issues a child is under 16 but in some circumstances can be up to 18.
+Under the Children (Scotland) Act 1995, a child is anyone under 18 years old.
+For child protection issues, a child is anyone under 16, but in some instances they can be anyone up to 18 years old.

-Children can become independent at 16 when they start full time work or claim certain welfare benefits but may also remain a dependent of their parents up to the age of 20 if in non-advanced education.
+Children can become independent at 16 when they start full time work or claim certain welfare benefits, but may also remain a dependent of their parents up to the age of 20 if they are in non-advanced education.

 For further information and questions about legal issues regarding children in Scotland visit: The Scottish Child Law Centre